erikj/presentations/gitgithubncareol/slides/intro.md

 !NOTE
 Erik, Software Engineer w/ NCAR EOL here in Boulder.
-Here to share our experience using Git and GitHub to enhance our development and deployment workflows
+Here to share our experience using Git and GitHub to enhance our development and deployment workflows.
+Also, I have stickers to give out afterwards.

 !SLIDE